PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 16:15:09
+Last updated: 2024-04-02 16:16:12
-Random Quote: By accepting yourself and being fully what you are, your presence can make others happy. - Jane Roberts
+Random Quote: What you get by achieving your goals is not as important as what you become by achieving your goals. - Zig Ziglar